safing/web/_publications/2020-01-22-how-the-spn-compares-to-tor.md

 Tor's mission for anonymity also enables people to host content anonymously through onion domains.
 This is a non-goal for Safing.

 ###### SPN Enforces DoT and Blocks Ads/Trackers
-As the [open source Portmaster app]({{ site.github_url }}/portmaster/), which hosts the SPN, sits at the kernel, it can add all sorts of amazing privacy features.
+As the [open source Portmaster app]({{ site.github_url }}/portmaster/), which hosts the SPN, sits at the kernel, it can incorporate additional privacy features.
 Current modules (free & optional) include a DNS Resolver which enforces all your DNS queries to use DNS over TLS (DoT) and a Privacy Filter which blocks malicious or unwanted connections.

 ###### The SPN Costs Money
 Both the SPN and Tor are FOSS.
 But Tor is free to use while you have to subscribe to the SPN in order to use it.
-Be aware you are not only paying for the SPN, but also supporting us to develop the free application firewall and enabling us to continue fighting for a brighter future.
+The SPN subscription also funds development of the free Portmaster application firewall.

 ### Conclusion: It Depends on Your Threat Model
-Tor is a great project which has pioneered privacy technology and is a firm player in the space while the SPN has fresh, innovative solutions which tackle uncharted ground and focuses on ease of use before all.
+Tor is a great project which has pioneered privacy technology and is a firm player in the space while the SPN takes a different architectural approach and focuses on ease of use.
 Depending on your threat model, the SPN may be an alternative to Tor.
 Or it might not.